rackerlabs/support-how-to/content/cloud-servers/linux-server-security-best-practices.md

 key pair, and uploaded your public SSH key.
 Now, change your SSH configuration file to improve your security.
-To do this, you can change SSH to listen on a custom port, restrict root login via SSH, enable public key authentication (already enabled for Ubuntu 14.04), and disable password authentication.
+To do this, you can change SSH to listen on a custom port, restrict root login via SSH, enable public key authentication (already enabled for Ubuntu&reg; 14.04), and disable password authentication.

 1. Open the SSH daemon configuration file for editing: